vives-backendprogramming/spring-boot-backend-course/lesson-11-testing/README.md

         CreatePizzaRequest request = new CreatePizzaRequest(
                 "New Pizza",
                 new BigDecimal("12.00"),
-                "Delicious new pizza with amazing toppings"
+                "Delicious new pizza with amazing toppings",
+                true,
+                null
         );

-        PizzaResponse response = new PizzaResponse(1L, "New Pizza", new BigDecimal("12.00"), "Delicious new pizza with amazing toppings");
+        PizzaResponse response = new PizzaResponse(1L, "New Pizza", new BigDecimal("12.00"),
+                "Delicious new pizza with amazing toppings", null, true, null);
         when(pizzaService.create(any(CreatePizzaRequest.class))).thenReturn(response);

         // When / Then